josemmo/yamipa/README.md

 such as [LuckPerms](https://luckperms.net/) or [GroupManager](https://elgarl.github.io/GroupManager/).

 Both these plugins have been tested to work with Yamipa, although any similar one should work just fine.

+## How does it work?
+As you may have already guessed, Minecraft does not support the placing of image files.
+Yamipa bypasses this limitation by using two built-in features (**item frames and maps**) to render custom images.

+However, because item frames **are entities** (and these cause a lot of lag in a server), Yamipa **does not actually create any entity** in your world.
+Instead, it tricks your players' clients into thinking there's a placed item frame where there isn't by sending crafted network packets.

+In the case of animated images (i.e. GIFs), Yamipa sends all animation frames to the player (which takes a decent amount of bandwidth) and then sends a tiny packet telling the client to switch to the next animation step (i.e. map) every few milliseconds.

+> **IMPORTANT!**\
+> Because Yamipa stores a cached copy of an image in memory whenever a player is near it just in case it needs to send
+> it again without compromising performance, your server **needs to have a bit of spare RAM** to handle this.
+>
+> The rule of thumb here is 100K per unique loaded image (1MB for animated images).
+> Unique means if the same image with same dimensions is placed multiple times it only counts as one instance.

 ## License
 Yamipa is licensed under the [MIT License](LICENSE).